wmjwmj100/wecode/README.md

 The board below combines:
 - Official leaderboard entries visible in the shared snapshot.
 - Additional self-evaluated entries that are **not yet listed** on the official board.
+- We have evaluated oue wecode and get 79.20% resolved.

 | Model | % Resolved | Source |
 |---|---:|---|